akashdhruv/Maple/README.rst

 Tutorial
 ========

-The link below provides an overiew of Maple within the context of Flash-X (https://flash-x.org), a multiphysics scientific software instrument.
+The link below provides an overiew of Maple within the context of Flash-X (https://flash-x.org), a multiphysics simulation software instrument.
 Some of the details maybe be outdated, but we are working on updating the tutorial.

 |Tutorial|